-We are committed to fostering diversity, inclusion, and equal opportunity in our firm and across our profession.
+McGlinchey is committed to fostering equity through diversity and inclusion in our firm and across our profession.

-We believe that diversity enhances our performance and provides us with a rich and rewarding workplace.
+We know that representation of diverse voices empowers every member of the McGlinchey Family to do our best work and provides us with a rich and rewarding workplace.
 Our goal is to create a law firm culture that reflects the increasing diversity of the clients and communities we serve.
 We are proud of our deep roots in some of America’s most diverse cities, and we honor the broad range of backgrounds and perspectives that form the fabric of our firm.
 We celebrate our employees’ differences across race, gender, ethnicity, disability, and sexual orientation, and we strive to treat our lawyers and staff fairly.

-63% of our firm members (attorneys and staff) are diverse
+62% of our firm members (attorneys and business professionals) are diverse

 39% of our attorneys are diverse

 54% of our Associates are diverse

 50% of our Policy Committee members are diverse

 47% of our offices have diverse managing members